RitikaGautam10/ReactNative/README.md

 <div align='center'>

-****React-Native Debugging Assignment
+React-Native Debugging Assignment

 </div>
-Question :Create a new Screen
+Question: Create a new Screen

 Add a button FETCH Data
 On click present a loader and make an API call